-We maintain excess workers' compensation insurance coverage with American International Group, Inc. ("AIG") between \$5.0 million and \$15.0 million per occurrence, except in Maryland, where coverage with AIG is between \$1.0 million and \$25.0 million per occurrence, and in Colorado, where coverage with AIG is between \$500,000 and statutory limits per occurrence.
-Ecole's coverage with AIG is between \$5.0 million and statutory limits per occurrence.
-AIG's financial losses resulting from credit default swaps combined with the turbulence in worldwide equity and credit markets have adversely impacted AIG.
-Although AIG's commercial insurance subsidiary continues to be a fully accepted insurance carrier for all major brokers, should AIG become insolvent or cease to underwrite excess coverage, we could be forced to seek alternative coverage at higher costs, which could have a material negative impact on our results of operations and financial condition.
+We maintain excess workers' compensation insurance coverage with Chartis, formerly known as American International Group, Inc. between \$5.0 million and \$15.0 million per occurrence, except in Maryland, where coverage with Chartis is between \$1.0 million and \$25.0 million per occurrence, and in Colorado, where coverage with Chartis is between \$500,000 and statutory limits per occurrence.
+Ecole's coverage with Chartis is between \$5.0 million and statutory limits per occurrence.
+Chartis's financial losses resulting from credit default swaps combined with the turbulence in worldwide equity and credit markets have adversely impacted Chartis.
+Although Chartis's commercial insurance subsidiary continues to be a fully accepted insurance carrier for all major brokers, should Chartis become insolvent or cease to underwrite excess coverage, we could be forced to seek alternative coverage at higher costs, which could have a material negative impact on our results of operations and financial condition.